oracle/weblogic-toolkit-ui/documentation/1.0/content/setup/install.md

     - Downloads the application and installs it after you exit.
 - `Ignore Update`

-At anytime, you can check for application updates using `Help > Check for WKT UI Updates`.
+At any time, you can check for application updates using `Help > Check for WKT UI Updates`.

 For updates to in-application versions of WKT Tools (WebLogic Deploy Tooling and WebLogic Image Tool), select `Help > Check for WKT Tool Updates`.